 This bug spray looks super simple to make.
 It only requires some distilled water, essential oils of choice, and witch hazel.

 If you are looking for an all-natural way to stay mosquito bite-free this summer, then you might want to consider trying this recipe.Make this mosquito repellent

 3. 3-Option Mosquito Spray

-Let’s say you are looking for an all-natural way to be free of bug bites this year.
-You’ve planted different varieties of plants in your yard, but you need a spray for when you are on the go.
+Let’s say you are looking for an all-natural way to be free of mosquito bites this year.
+You’ve planted different varieties of mosquito repelling plants in your yard, but you need a spray for when you are on the go.

 4. Mosquito Repellent Luminaries